 Really good friends are few and far between.
 I’ve had and have a few.
-Some are now with the Lord and others are scattered across the many states we have lived in.
-Each of them contributed in a positive way to my life.
-A good friend is someone who knows you, loves you despite your flaws, but most of all they tell you the truth even, or especially when they know it’s going to hurt.
+Some are now with the Lord, and others are scattered across the many states we have lived in.
+Each of them contributed positively to my life.
+A good friend is someone who knows you, loves you despite your flaws, but most of all, they tell you the truth, especially when they know it’s going to hurt.
 A true friend always wants what is best for you, and the best is always going to draw you closer to God.
 Note, if someone is encouraging you to do something that is wrong or even sits silently and lets you do it, they are not your friend.
-If they know you well, in love they will expose wrong attitudes, wrong words, or wrong actions, because they are all sin!
+If they know you well, in love, they will expose wrong attitudes, wrong words, or wrong actions, because they are all sin!

 Nathan was a good friend to David.
-There are not many accounts of Nathan in the Bible or many named Nathan.
+There are not many accounts of Nathan in the Bible, nor are there many named Nathan.
 We have three separate accounts of Nathan the prophet with David.
 He served as a prophet, which is a messenger or proclaimer of the truth of God.
-The Hebrew word prophet means to “bubble forth” like a fountain; hence the word means one who announces or pours forth the declarations of God.
+The Hebrew word prophet means to “bubble forth” like a fountain; hence, the word means one who announces or pours forth the declarations of God.

 In II Samuel 7, David wanted to build a temple for God.
 His desire was to place the Ark of the Covenant in a temple.
 A true temple, not a tent.
 He wanted it to be better than where he lived.